6 US States for LGBTQ+ in 2026

 Where to actually pack your bags

-If legal safety is your absolute number one priority, look to Massachusetts, Washington, or Oregon.
-They have the strongest laws and the longest track records of enforcing them.
+If legal safety is your absolute priority, then Massachusetts, Washington or Oregon are the best places to look.
+They've got the strongest laws and the longest track record of enforcing them.

-If you need a balance of safety, community, and a mortgage you can actually pay, look at Minnesota and Colorado.
+If you're after a nice balance of safety, community and a mortgage you can actually afford, you should check out Minnesota and Colorado.

-If you are determined to stay in the South, cities like Atlanta, New Orleans, and Durham provide excellent local culture.
-Just remember that local culture cannot protect you from hostile state legislation.
+If you're set on staying in the South, then cities like Atlanta, New Orleans and Durham have got great local culture.
+Just remember that local culture won't protect you from hostile state legislation.

-If you want to dig deeper into the financial side of these moves, check out our guides on the best states to move to in your 30s and the best states with no income tax.
+If you want to know more about the financial side of these moves, check out our guides on the best states to move to in your 30s and the best states with no income tax.

 FAQ